whhone/whhone.github.io/content/posts/3-levels-of-programmers.md

 }
 ```

 This code is long and wearying to read.
-It is full of low-level details and mutable variables and tends to contain bugs (e.g., the above for loop should use `<` instead of `<=`).
+It has more low-level details and mutable variables.
+It tends to contain bugs (e.g., the above for loop should use `<` instead of `<=`).

 They are mostly fresh grads or junior programmers.
 Most of them will go to the next level with more industrial experience.

 ## Level 2: Ordinary Programmers

-Programmers at this level use the common patterns learned from experiences, like peer code review or reading existing codes.
-For example, after reading `.where` and for-in loop repeatedly in the codebase, a level 2 programmer can write this code.
+Programmers at this level can read and write the common patterns learned from experiences, like peer code review or reading existing codes.
+For example, after reading `.where` and for-in loop repeatedly in the codebase, level 2 programmers can read and write this code with ease *(they still have the option to use the indexed for loop whenever they think it works better)*.

 ```dart
 int sumOddValuesLevel2(List<int> list) {